Stay Safe by using your Common Sense on Safari.

 Common Sense on Safari is The Rule of the Day – Don’t Leave Home without it.

-Common Sense refers to the essential ability to make practical judgments and decisions based on experience and understanding of the world.
-It involves using logic, reason, and practicality to navigate everyday situations and make sound decisions.
-Common Sense is often considered practical intelligence acquired through life experience rather than formal education or training.
-Use Your Common Sense on Safari in Uganda -don’t leave Home without it!!!
+Common Sense refers to the ability to make practical judgments and decisions based on experience and an understanding of the world.
+It involves using logic, reason, and practicality to navigate everyday situations and make sound choices.
+Common Sense is often considered practical intelligence acquired through life experiences rather than formal education or training.
+So, remember to use your common sense on Safasense Uganda—don’t leave home without it!

 Use Your Common Sense on Safari in Uganda